www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_applications.md

 }
 ```

 Reject this application.
 The response is populated with the application's information which will reflect its new state.
-Note that only applications in the 'active' state can be rejected.
+Note that only applications in the `active` state can be rejected.

 ### HTTP Request